ziutek/ziutek.github.io/_posts/2018-03-30-go_on_very_small_hardware.md

 3. The new *timerISR* function handles *irq.TIM3* interrupt.

-4. The new buffered channel with capacity 1 is intended for communication between *timerISR* and *blinky* gorutines.
+4. The new buffered channel with capacity 1 is intended for communication between *timerISR* and *blinky* goroutines.

 5. The *ISRs* array acts as *interrupt vector table*, a parto of bigger *exception vector table*.